ducmanh2802/ducmanh2802/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Java Developer at Kaopiz
+- 🔭 I’m currently working on Java Developer at Samsung SDS
 - 🌱 I’m currently graduated from VNUA
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about Java Spring boot, ReactJS, VueJS